tpaphysics/nestjs-graphql-jwt/README.md

 }
 ```

-Você recebera a resposta (exemplo):
+Você recebera a resposta algo do tipo

 ```graphql
 {